naigelt/Personal_ML_Flappy/README.md

+This is an implementation of The world renown game Flappy Bird.
+The game engine is made in C++.
+The server playes the game and sends data to our python client.
+In the python side we are training a reinforcement learing agent, to learn the game well.
+This is accomplished using the python Framework Tensorflow.

 All commands in this instruction are for windows, for Linux user I dont Chat-gpt if u dont know ;) I suggest u open 2 terminals one for running python commmands and one for c++, Helps alot when when manually stopping one of the processes.
 Manual stop command is CTRL + C